learnbin.net nav logo

 01. Iodometric method – Winkler method

 The iodometric method is the most precise method of analyzing DO.
-Samples are added divalent Manganese solution (MnCl2) and strong alkali solution.
+Divalent Manganese solution (MnCl2) and strong alkali solution were added to the sample.
 In the presence of the base, divalent Manganese ions are oxidized to Mn (iv) resulting in manganese dioxide (MnO2) by Oxygen present in the sample.

 The generated MnO2 is reduced to the divalent state (Mn(IV)) by using an iodide solution in an acidic media. liberated iodine (I2) is titrated with thiosulphate solution in the presence of starch as the indicator.
 The reactions that occurred in the Winkler method can be summarized as follows.